 Packaging allows products to be transported safely from point A to point B (transport packaging) and contains goods that the packaging protects (sales packaging).
-Partly packaging is compulsory necessary, but used for product display purposes (secondary packaging, e.g. folded boxes around toothpaste tubes or perfume bottles).
-Both the manufacture and transport of such packaging cause environmental pollution.
+Partly packaging is not necessarily needed, but used for product display purposes (secondary packaging, e.g. folded boxes around toothpaste tubes or perfume bottles).
+Both, the manufacturing and the transport of such packaging, cause environmental pollution.

-In the interest of stemming the rising tide of packaging, in 1991 Germany enacted the packaging ordinance (Verpackungsverordnung), and in 1994 the EU adopted the Packaging Directive.
-The German regulation was harmonized with the EU directive via enactment, in 1998, of a new version of the packaging ordinance.
-Since that, this regulation has been amended seven times to harmonize it with European law and current requirements.
+In the interest of stemming the rising tide of packaging, Germany enacted the Packaging Ordinance (Verpackungsverordnung) in 1991, and in 1994, the EU adopted the Packaging Directive.
+The German regulation was harmonized with the EU directive by an enactment of a new version of the packaging ordinance in 1998.
+Since then, the Packaging Ordinance has been amended seven times in order to harmonize it with changes in the EU law and to adapt it to current requirements.

 Recycling rates and current challenges

-Unfortunately, besides correct licensed Packaging also unauthorized packaging and non-packaging ends up in the recycling-bin or container when they get disposed., For economic reasons, such “unauthorized” elements are likewise recycled.
-And while this makes compliance with the rates very easy, such practices do not provide any additional incentive to step up recycling efforts.
-If packaging collection were expanded to a system including produkts the collected materials (Plastic, Metal and composites) in the same bin, this would make greater amounts of material available for recycling; and this in turn would reduce pollution.
-Various municipalities and counties have carried out pilot projects for, or have permanently instituted use of, a special type of recycling bin known as a Wertstofftonne, in which many types of recyclable materials can be placed, (plastic, metal, composites and partially more like electric appliance or wood); this has been done, for example, in Leipzig and Berlin.
+Unfortunately, besides correctly licensed packaging also unauthorized packaging and non-packaging ends up in the recycling-bin or container.
+For economic reasons, such “unauthorized” elements have to be handled by the dual systems as well.
+And while this makes compliance with the recycling targets easier, such practices do not provide any additional incentive to step up recycling efforts.
+If packaging collection were expanded to a system including products the collected materials (plastics, metal and composites) in the same bin, this would make greater amounts of material available for recycling; and this in turn would reduce pollution.
+Various municipalities and counties have carried out pilot projects for, or have permanently instituted use of, a special type of recycling bin known as a Wertstofftonne, in which many types of recyclable materials can be placed, (plastics, metal, composites); this has been done, for example, in Leipzig and Berlin.
 The UBA has conducted numerous studies that scientifically demonstrate the benefits of optimized collection of recyclable materials and of amending recycling regulations accordingly.
 The findings of these studies can be found under “Publications.”

-The packaging regulation stipulates that the environmental impact of packaging waste should be avoided or mitigated, a goal that is supported by the waste hierarchy framework whereby packaging waste is to be avoided whenever and wherever possible.
-However, the principle of waste prevention still remains just that – a principle for which no actual law has yet to be enacted.
-But each of us can work toward achieving this goal (see the helpful hints box below).
+The Packaging Act stipulates that the environmental impact of packaging waste should be avoided or mitigated, a goal that is supported by the waste hierarchy framework whereby packaging waste is to be avoided whenever and wherever possible.
+Each of us can work toward achieving this goal.